Erskine Childers (author): Fugitive

-During the civil war Childers, now on the run with the anti-treaty forces in retreat to County Cork and County Kerry, was producing the IRA news sheet War News.
-This allowed Kevin O'Higgins, the Irish government's justice minister, to declare that Childers was in fact the leader of the rebels, and indeed nothing less than the instigator of the civil war itself, through his resistance to compromise with England.
+During the civil war Childers was on the run with the anti-treaty forces in County Cork and County Kerry.
 The author Frank O'Connor was involved with Childers during the later part of the Civil War and gave a colourful picture of Childers's activities.
-According to O'Connor, he was ostracised from the anti-treaty forces and referred to as "That bloody Englishman".
-The high command of the anti-treaty forces distanced themselves from Childers on the grounds that he was too infamous to be of any practical use, despite his considerable military experience, and at one stage he was put to work addressing letters in the staff office in Macroom, County Cork.
-He was later described in a memoir by Dan Breen as "Staff-Captain Childers, IRA".
+According to O'Connor, Childers was ostracised from the anti-treaty forces and referred to as "that bloody Englishman", with untrained military officers, newly created from "country boys", ignoring Childers's considerable experience as a professional soldier.
+The high command of the anti-treaty forces, too, distanced themselves from Childers.
+His lowly rank was "Staff Captain, Southern Command, IRA".

+Although the headquarters of the rebel army was at Macroom, County Cork only for a short time, while there Childers was able to produce southern editions of An Phoblacht which, as it was produced in the "war zone", he called Republican War News.
+His clandestine printing press was moved between safe houses by pony and trap.

+Childers's reporting of the skirmishes allowed Kevin O'Higgins, the provisional government's justice minister, to declare that Childers was in fact the leader of the rebels, and indeed nothing less than the instigator of the civil war itself, through his resistance to compromise with England.
+Frank O'Connor saw that the government's intention was to "prepare the way for [Childers's] execution".
 The death in an ambush of Michael Collins intensified the desire of Free State authorities for retribution, and on 28 September 1922, the Dáil introduced the Army Emergency Powers Resolution, establishing martial law powers and listing carrying firearms without a licence a capital offence.